View Hang Hacker's Obituary on https://qctimes.com/ and share memories

 June 20, 1942-July 4, 2019

-Visitation is 1 to 2 p.m.
-Monday in the Horizon Room at Trimble Funeral Home at Trimble Pointe, 701 12th Street, Moline.
-A funeral service will be 2 p.m. with Pastor Tim Bowman officiating.
-Burial will follow at Rock Island National Cemetery on Arsenal Island.

-Hang was born June 20, 1942, in Vietnam where she married Gary Hacker in 1970, He died December 12, 2005.
-She was then married to Richard Scott for nine years.
-She was employed at Masonic Village as a cook for 15 years and then by JCPenney for 15 years as a seamstress.
-Kim was a hard worker who loved to garden and fish, and an excellent cook who made the best Vietnamese egg rolls and fried rice.
-She was devoted to her children and grandchildren.

-Kim is survived by two children, Pamela Hacker of Helena, Montana, and Tony Hacker and his wife Catalina of Moline; ten grandchildren; two great-grandchildren; and a sister, Xiem Thi Tran in Vietnam
+Kim is survived by two children, Pamela Hacker of Helena, Montana, and Tony Hacker and his wife Catalina of Moline; ten grandchildren; two great-grandchildren; and a sister in Vietnam